-One feature you can find preinstalled on many recent Samsung Galaxy phones is Bixby, its in-house AI assistant.
-Bixby isn’t everyone’s cup of tea, though, so you might have a hard time truly enjoying your new Galaxy if you aren’t a fan of it.
-Lucky for you, after following just a few quick steps, you can disable Bixby completely on your Samsung Galaxy phone.
+One feature you’re guaranteed to find on Samsung Galaxy phones is Bixby, its in-house AI assistant.
+Bixby isn’t everyone’s cup of tea, though, so you might have difficulty genuinely enjoying your new Galaxy handset if you aren’t a fan.
+Lucky for you, after following just a few quick steps, you can disable Bixby altogether on your Samsung Galaxy phone.

-The Bixby button is placed right below the volume keys on the right side of Samsung’s Galaxy S20 and the left side of the Note 10 phones.
+The Bixby button is placed right below the volume keys on the right side of Samsung’s Galaxy S23, S22, S21, S20, and Note 20 phones and on the left side of the Note 10 phones.
 It’s also the power button for those phones.
 Bixby is activated by long-pressing on that button, but you may just want it to be your power button.
-Here’s how to disable Bixby completely on that button.
+Here’s how to disable Bixby altogether on that button.

 - Swipe down on the screen to bring up the notifications menu, and then tap on the power icon on the top right side of the screen.